Salih Yoluç: Prototype career & ranking upgrade

 Yoluç switched to prototypes in 2021, racing an Oreca 07 in the LMP2 class of the ELMS with the TF Sport-offshoot Racing Team Turkey.
 Alongside Eastwood and Harry Tincknell, the Turkish driver was able to celebrate a lone victory at Le Castellet, though they would end up fourth in the LMP2 Pro-Am standings after a crash in practice prevented them from taking part in the final round.
 Yoluç and Eastwood returned with RTT for the 2022 season, this time teaming up with Jack Aitken.
 The outfit was dominant in the Pro-Am class, winning four races on their way to the title.

 Ahead of the main 2023 campaign, Yoluç and Eastwood, who would be going into their sixth year as teammates, drove alongside Ayhancan Güven in the Asian Le Mans Series with DKR Engineering.
 With a win in Abu Dhabi and three further podiums, the trio took the LMP2 title.
 For their European season in the ELMS, Yoluç and Eastwood were joined by Louis Delétraz, who immediately helped them towards the overall race victory at Barcelona.
-Another class win in France followed, but issues at Aragón and a spin in the first Algarve event from Yoluç demoted the lineup to third in class.
-At Le Mans, Yoluç retired during the evening, having hit the Prema of Filip Ugran.
+From there on, the trio only focused for overall standings, another overall win in France was about to come until a late puncture demoted them to third overall.
+A DNF at Aragón and issues at Algarve event made them only finish third in the overall standings.
+At Le Mans, Yoluç retired during the evening.

 During the winter, Yoluç and Eastwood took part in AsLMS alongside Michael Dinan, where the Turkish driver scored two pole positions but only ended up seventh in the teams' standings, before he was upgraded to an FIA silver-ranked competitor ahead of the 2024 season.
 As that meant that he could no longer compete in the ELMS's Pro-Am class, Yoluç moved into the Gold Cup category of the GT World Challenge Europe Sprint Cup with Eastwood, as well as partaking in several events of the GTD category of the IMSA SportsCar Championship with Lone Star Racing.
 The Sprint Cup campaign lasted for just two events, with the highlight being a class podium at Misano, meanwhile eighth in GTD at Daytona was the best result of Yoluç's IMSA season.